matt-neave/verificationAwareElixir/report_dump/Limitations.md

 - Weak type inference leads to inextensible code.
 Elixir is dynamically typed with future type system being developed
 - Can't handle failures (fault tolerence) (Erlang has a let it go crash design)
 - Can't handle CTL, can't check the existence of a path where each of the consensus values are chosen
+- Notion of failure / restarting + more abstracted process types like genservers being translated to model checker
+- different backends
+-
 # Limitations of research

 - Concurrency in Elixir has not been reasoned about.
 - Can verify message passing of two sessions using binary session types - https://gerardtabone.com/publications/UoM%20-%20technical%20report%202022.pdf.
 Real world systems often rely on more than two actors.
 - UnitEx -> designed for unit testing, can't be used to specify and reason about properties.
 Requires developers to think of conditions / executions that could break the system in stead of exhaustive checking -> can miss cases
 - property based testing can't handle messages? https://github.com/parroty/excheck
+- No other translators like C ->, Gomela handle a comprehensive suite of safety properties and none handle liveness

 What tools?
 PropEr, ExUnit, Session types -- struggle with system wide property specification
 # Research questions